 The University of Nottingham is committed to sustainable procurement.
 Purchasing decisions have a major socio-economic and environmental implications, both locally, nationally and globally, now and for generations to come.
 The University aims to ensure that its activities meet the diverse needs of students, the economy and society.
 The University has developed a Sustainable Procurement Policy that links to the wider Corporate Social Responsibility Agenda and the objectives below are an integral part of that wider policy.

-To act in a sustainable environmentally responsible way
+Act in a sustainable environmentally responsible way

-To continue the University’s contribution to advancing the environmental agenda with both the region and the Higher Education sector
+Continue the University’s contribution to advancing the environmental agenda with both the region and the Higher Education sector

-To engage with the University’s suppliers and contractors to ensure that goods and services are sustainably procured and meet the University’s environmental standards and, in turn, that they demonstrate and progressively improve their own sustainable environmental performance.
+Engage with the University’s suppliers and contractors to ensure that goods and services are sustainably procured and meet the University’s environmental standards and, in turn, that they demonstrate and progressively improve their own sustainable environmental performance.

 Specify sustainable environmentally friendly products wherever appropriate

 Ensure where appropriate sustainable environmental criteria are used in the award of contracts

 Consideration should be given to the whole life costs and benefits of environmentally preferable products and services alternatives.
 Typically;